-Recently eBay sent a survey to all of its users.
-In this particular survey eBay were proposing some radical changes, that could have a major impact on how sellers give feedback .
-We'd like to ask you to consider the implications change could have on your business.
+Recently, eBay sent a survey to all of its users.
+In this particular survey, some radical changes were proposed to the eBay feedback system, that could have a major impact on how sellers give feedback.
+We’d like to ask you to consider the implications change could have on your business.

 One of the changes they mention is the elimination of buyer feedback, something that has been circulating for quite some time as an idea for online sellers.